Ruffmantom/engaged-extention/README.md

 ## Setup
-To run the app it is very simple.
-You can either download this repo and run the HTML file in the browser by double-clicking it, or install the extension here: [Chrome Extension](https://chromewebstore.google.com/detail/labcloud-tool/ddccphibkibcaidgdchlacfhbncojejg?hl=en)
+- Direct Browser Execution: You may download the repository and initiate the application by simply opening the HTML file within your browser.
+This is achieved by double-clicking the HTML file, which will directly load the application in your preferred web browser.

+- Chrome Extension Installation: For a more integrated experience, users are encouraged to install the Chrome extension.
+This option provides seamless access to the application's features directly within the Chrome browser.
+To install, please follow this link: [Chrome Extension]()

 ## Usage